 How to find the leaks in your conversion funnels

-Throughout this article we’ll be referencing reports from Google Analytics.
+Reports from Google Analytics will be referenced throughout this article.
 Google Analytics is a free and accessible analytics tool, which is why we use it for demonstrations and examples.
 If you have a Shopify store, click here to learn about additional reports and analytics available to you.

 There are three funnel-related reports in Google Analytics, which you can use to find leaks in your conversion funnels:

 - Funnel visualization report (Conversions > Goals > Funnel Visualization).
-This is the most basic report, which shows you a visual overview of your funnel, depending on the goal selected.
+This is the most basic report, which will show you a visual overview of your funnel, depending on the goal selected.

 - Goal flow report (Conversions > Goals > Goal Flow).
 This shows the most accurate path to conversion.
 Plus, it’s a bit more flexible than the funnel visualization because it allows you to use advanced segments and date comparison.